 The Sites Reservoir will be filled with water diverted from the Sacramento River during periods of high flow and winter storm events.
 The project will divert water into the Tehama-Colusa Canal Authority Canal at Red Bluff and the Glenn-Colusa Irrigation District Canal at Hamilton City.
-The maximum combined diversion rate is expected to be 3,900 cubic feet per second (cfs) and most of the diversions would occur in December through March of Wet and Above Normal water years.
+The maximum combined diversion rate is expected to be 3,900 cfs and most of the diversions would occur in December through March of Wet and Above Normal water years.
 This would provide flood control benefits associated with reservoir storage.

 One unique feature of the Sites Reservoir is that, as an off-stream storage reservoir, most of the water it will contain will not be from the local watershed, but rather from the Sacramento River watershed.
 Thus, the extent of influence of local watershed/soils via runoff and infiltration processes may be limited, compared to the much higher volume of water imported to the reservoir from the Sacramento River.
 There is naturally occurring mercury in nearby soils, due to presence of mercury deposits in the coast range, as well as anthropogenic sources that have contributed to atmospheric releases (i.e., burning of coal) and subsequent deposition in soils worldwide.
 However, there are no legacy mercury mines in the vicinity of Sites Reservoir that would contribute runoff directly into the project.
-Furthermore, none of the geologic units in the reservoir footprint, nor in the watershed of the Sites Reservoir, are known to contain mercury and do not have the typical characteristics of mercury-bearing rocks.
-Mercury is generally associated with veins and fractures near recent hot springs or volcanic activity or associated with organic-rich sedimentary rocks.
-In California, mercury is associated with the Franciscan Formation, and most of the mercury mines in the state are located in this formation.
-Because these rock types do not occur in the study area, naturally occurring mercury is not expected to be present in the study area (see Chapter 12, Geology and Soils).
-Local inputs from Stone Coral Creek and Funks Creek are also intermittent.
+Local inputs from Stone Coral Creek and Funks Creek are intermittent.
 Therefore, the majority of mercury inputs will be from atmospheric deposition onto the reservoir surface and from Sacramento River water.